electrode-io/fynpo/packages/fyn/README.md

-# fyn: Flatten Your Node_modules
+# fyn

+`fyn` is the result of a long pursuit for an easier workflow when developing over multiple node modules locally.
+It offers a simple way to develop and test across multiple modules effortlessly.

-`fyn` is a fast node package manager for the [flat node_modules design] and maintains [100% compatibility](#fyn-compatibility).
+Over the course of realizing this goal, `fyn` gradually became a fully functional and super fast node package manager for the [flat node_modules design] that maintains [100% compatibility](#fyn-compatibility).

-It installs only one copy of every required versions of a package.
+As a package manager, it employs a different approach that installs only one copy of every required versions of a package in a flat node_modules structure.
+Hence the name `fyn`, which stands for Flatten Your Node_modules.

-At the top level, it installs a chosen version of each package in a flat structure.
+At the top level, it installs a chosen version of each package.
 All other versions are installed under the directory `node_modules/__fv_/<version>/<package_name>`.

-For packages with dependencies under the `__fv_` directory, they have their own `node_modules` with symlinks/junctions inside pointing to those.
+When necessary, packages have their own `node_modules` with symlinks/junctions inside pointing to dependencies inside `__fv_`.

-With [flat-module], `fyn` offers a better local module development workflow than `npm link`.

 ![fyn demo][fyn-demo-gif]

 # Features

-* A single copy of each installed packages.
+* As its primary goal: effortlessly develop and test changes across multiple modules locally. (with [flat-module])

+As a node package manager:

 * Dependencies retained and checked at runtime. (with [flat-module])
 * Your application will not silently load bad dependencies. (with [flat-module])
-* Better local development workflow than `npm link`. (with [flat-module])
+* A single copy of each installed packages.
 * Always deterministic node_modules installation.
 * Super fast performance. (faster than npm@5 and yarn, and even pnpm in some cases)
 * Clean and flexible dependency locking.